-- FO provides many of the key drivers of requirements and actions for the other four thrusts with associated factory business models.
+- FO provides key drivers of requirements and actions for the other four thrusts with associated factory business models.
 FO has most of the original requirements that are deduced required factory service provision viewpoints driven by the business needs. - PE covers process and metrology equipment and their interfaces to other factory elements.
 It also focuses on addressing equipment related productivity losses. - MHS covers transport, storage, identification, tracking, and control of direct and indirect materials.
-MHS covers requirements for the automated MHS hardware and control systems. - FICS includes computer hardware and software, manufacturing execution and decision support systems, factory scheduling, control and diagnostics associated with control of equipment and material handling systems, and process control.
+MHS covers requirements for the automated MHS hardware and control systems. - FICS includes computer hardware and software, manufacturing execution and decision support systems, factory scheduling, control of equipment and material handling systems, and process control.
 FICS also covers decision making support systems for the productivity waste visualization and reduction. - Facilities include the infrastructure of buildings, utilities, and monitoring systems.